-Once again, Keep Ohio Beautiful would like to say thank you to the Ohio EPA, Keep America Beautiful = Glad & Dow, GOJO, and Thirsty Dog Brewing Company for their wonderful in-kind donations & generous funding for Litter Cleanup Supplies.
+Once again, Keep Ohio Beautiful would like to say thank you to the Ohio EPA and Keep America Beautiful, Glad & Dow for their wonderful in-kind donations & generous funding for our Affiliate Litter Cleanup Supplies.

 HOW TO ORGANIZE YOUR OWN GREAT AMERICAN CLEANUP™